-comScore, Inc. (the "Company"), a Delaware corporation incorporated in August 1999, provides on-demand digital analytic solutions that enable customers to make well-informed business decisions and implement more effective digital business strategies.
-The Company's products and solutions offer customers deep insights into consumer behavior, including objective, detailed information regarding usage of their online properties and those of their competitors, coupled with information on consumer demographic characteristics, attitudes, lifestyles and offline behavior.
+comScore, Inc. (the "Company"), a Delaware corporation incorporated in August 1999, provides on-demand digital analytics that enable customers to make well-informed business decisions and implement more effective digital business strategies.
+More specifically, the Company is an Internet technology company that measures what people do as they navigate the digital world and analyzes that information to provide insights and recommended actions for the Company's customers to maximize the value of their digital investments.
+The Company's products offer customers deep insights into consumer behavior, including objective, detailed information regarding usage of their online properties and those of their competitors, coupled with information on consumer demographic characteristics, attitudes, lifestyles and offline behavior.
+The Company provides its products through a scalable, Software-as-a-Service, SaaS, delivery model, which eliminates the need for customers to install and maintain hardware and software in order to use the Company's products.

-The Company's digital marketing intelligence platform is comprised of proprietary databases and a computational infrastructure that measures, analyzes and reports on digital activity.
+The Company's digital marketing intelligence platform is comprised of proprietary databases and a computational infrastructure that measures, analyzes and reports on digital activity worldwide.
 The foundation of the platform is data collected from a panel of more than two million Internet users worldwide who have granted to the Company explicit permission to confidentially measure their Internet usage patterns, online and certain offline buying behavior and other activities.
-For measuring and reporting online audiences, comScore also supplements panel information with Web site server metrics.
-This panel information is complemented by a Unified Digital Measurement solution to digital audience measurement.
-Unified Digital Measurement blends panel and server methodologies into a solution that provides a direct linkage and reconciliation between server and panel measurement.
+For measuring and reporting online audiences, comScore also supplements panel information with census information obtained from the Company's tagged network of global websites, referred to as the comScore Census Network.
+This panel information is complemented by a Unified Digital Measurement approach to digital audience measurement.
+Unified Digital Measurement blends panel and census methodologies into a product that provides a direct linkage and reconciliation between census and panel measurement.
 By applying advanced statistical methodologies to the panel data, the Company projects consumers' online behavior for the total online population and a wide variety of user categories.
-In addition to our panelist based platforms, the Company provides solutions to the large mobile networks that deliver network analysis focused on the experience of wireless subscribers, as well as network intelligence with respect to performance, capacity and configuration analytics.
-The Company also provides web analytics and innovative video measurement solutions.
+In addition to the Company's comScore Census Network products, the Company provides products to the large mobile networks that deliver network analysis focused on the experience of wireless subscribers, as well as network intelligence with respect to performance, capacity and configuration analytics.
+The Company also provides digital and monetization analytics and innovative video measurement products.